 Instead of throwing up your hands and deciding that there’s nothing to be done about your current financial situation or vowing that you’ll just have to work harder, you really should work smarter.

-As you know, if you’ve spent any time on our website, we think you’d do well to invest in a HODs franchise.
-For one, a Hands-On Diagnostics franchised physical therapy practice isn’t your typical conventional PT practice.
+As you know, if you’ve spent any time on our website, we think you’d do well to invest in a HODs membership.
+For one, a Hands-On Diagnostics member physical therapy practice isn’t your typical conventional PT practice.
 Because a Hands-On Diagnostic physical therapy practice also offers diagnostic services, a physical therapist’s staff can send billing codes to insurers that are far higher than typical, conventional treatments.

 Where to find high-quality PT CEU training?